lanbengbeng/fdbus-doc/docs/manual.rst

 components and basic models that are often used in the development of middleware, providing cross-platform and powerful support for middleware development.

-After the source code is open, ``FDBus`` expects more developers to use, test and improve, and become one of the options for many middleware development frameworks.
+The source code of ``FDBus`` is open now, which expects more developers to use, test and improve, and become one of the options for many middleware development frameworks.